-Kahtoola’s KTS Crampons are a winter excellent traction aid if you wear soft soled trail runners for winter hiking.
-This can be particularly useful in spring when the base of peaks have no snow, but you need to bring along traction to deal with lingering ice on high ledges and summits.
+Kahtoola’s KTS Crampons are a winter traction aid designed for use with soft-soled shoes.
+This is important in spring when the base of peaks have no snow, but you need to bring along traction to deal with lingering ice on high ledges and summits.

-Design-wise, the KTS Crampons are optimized for a soft soled trail runner.
+Design-wise, the KTS Crampons are optimized for soft-soled trail runners.
 Unlike hiking or mountaineering boots, trail runners can bend and twist in multiple directions, putting considerable structural stress on rigid crampons and possibly breaking them.
 While the KTS crampons borrow their basic design from old school crampons, they behave very differently, providing a dynamic and adaptive traction system that flexes with a soft soled shoe and not against it.